Harveyijieh/Volcano-Insights-Tableau/README.md

 - Understanding eruption patterns aids disaster preparedness and risk mitigation.

 ### Data Visualization with Tableau
-To effectively present these insights, An interactive Tableau dashboard was developed to visualise:
+To effectively present these insights, An interactive Tableau dashboard was developed to visualise
+- Eruption counts by country
+- Top Eruption prone countries
+- Environmental Impacts and others
 ---

 Title: "Total Eruption"